 Background: Since 2018, TDCAA has hosted the DWI Prosecutor Task Force that meets annually.
-This is the group's exact purpose.
 Minutes are shared with the TxIDTF.
-Numerous other members of the TxIDTF have attended meetings to hear from or be heard by prosecutors.
+Members of the TxIDTF have attended meetings to hear from or be heard by prosecutors.
 This group of 20 Texas prosecutors is made up of representatives from offices of all sizes and is comprised of jurisdictions throughout the state.
 All members have expertise in impaired driving.
 Elected prosecutors and TDCAA leadership are both represented on the task force.
-This group has been very successful in providing information to other traffic safety groups and carrying back new information and trends to prosecutors across the state.
+The DWI Prosecutor Task Force has been successful in providing information to other traffic safety groups and carrying back new information and trends to prosecutors across the state.